ultrabug/py3status/doc/README.md

 This will show `artist - title` if artist is present, `title` if title but no artist, and `file` if file is present but not artist or title.

+param_dict is a dictionary of palceholders that will be substituted.
+If a placeholder is not in the dictionary then if the py3status module has an attribute with the same name then it will be used.

 __build_composite(format_string, param_dict=None, composites=None)__